 MOKA’s Emma Court home began using a new healthy meal planning service in November, and the menus have been well-received by the people who live in the home and employees.
-The dietary service, called My25, offers customized options, instead of a group approach, to specifically address the needs of individuals’ dietary health needs.
+The dietary service, called My25, offers customized options, instead of a group approach, to address the specific dietary health needs of each person served.

 Kavon was a new admission in 2022 and has benefitted from an increased focus on his health, including healthy eating habits and a balanced diet.
 “It helped him to really have an appetite,” says Reana Waylee, Assistant Home Supervisor, adding that the other people in the home rarely leave food on their plates.

 MOKA continues to look for ways to improve health outcomes of persons served, while providing nutritious and delicious meals for people in group home settings.
 Reana has worked at MOKA for seven years and says the people in the homes have more buy-in and choices with the new menu options.